Enrollment Services is comprised of the following teams:

 Alumni Services and Benefits

-Students who were awarded a degree from NCU are considered graduates or NCU alumni.
-NCU alumni have continued access to a number of journals and databases in the NCU Library.
+Students who were awarded a degree from the University are considered graduates or University alumni.
+The University alumni have continued access to a number of journals and databases in the University Library.
 Other alumni benefits include:

 - Alumni Communities including Social Media Alumni Groups, Alumni Association App and the Commons